Raspberry Pi Robot Projects: 4 Builds from Motor Control to AI Vision

 • Engaging Interactions with Multi-LLMs: PiCar-X, powered by multi-LLMs — including ChatGPT-4o, Gemini, Grok, DeepSeek, Qwen, Doubao, and Ollama (Local LLMs) — and compatible with many other AI platforms, supports voice interaction and visual recognition to make the robot smarter and more responsive.
 Users can enjoy natural AI conversations, solve math problems through the camera, and interpret gestures, unlocking a world of diverse and fun AI-driven interactions

 • Feature-rich and Adaptable: PiCar-X offers engaging applications like line following and obstacle avoidance, supports TTS (Text-to-Speech) and STT (Speech-to-Text) for interactive voice control, and includes a camera for video and vision recognition.
-It also comes with various sensors and rechargeable batteries, while its customizable design enables a wide range of creative AI and robotics projects
+It also comes with various sensors, while its customizable design enables a wide range of creative AI and robotics projects

 • Versatile Programming Options: Catering to users of all skill levels, PiCar-X supports both Python and Scratch programming languages, allowing for flexible learning and skill development